andysalerno/llm-at-home/README.md

 ## chat-ui

 This is Huggingface's project chat-ui, with a slightly modified Dockerfile.
+Can be used as a web-based chat experience that targets the Infer service.

 ## text-generation-inference